SV Werder Bremen: 1970–2000

-In April 1971, during an away match at Borussia Mönchengladbach, the hosts' striker Herbert Laumen fell in Werder's goal after a collision with Bremen goalkeeper Günter Bernard.
-The right goalpost subsequently broke, bringing the goal down, which could not be repaired nor replaced.
+In April 1971, during an away match at Borussia Mönchengladbach, the hosts' striker Herbert Laumen fell in Werder's goal net after a collision with Bremen goalkeeper Günter Bernard.
+The right goalpost snapped as a result of the impact, bringing the goal down, which could not be repaired nor replaced.
 The referee abandoned the game with a scoreline of 1–1; the DFB later awarded the win to Werder.
 As a result of signing several expensive players, Bremen were nicknamed "Millionenelf".
-The team's fortunes did not improve, and in 1979–80, Werder were relegated from the Bundesliga for the first time.
+The team's form did not improve, and in 1979–80, Werder were relegated from the Bundesliga for the first time.

 The team won the 1980–81 2.
 Bundesliga Nord title and were promoted back to the Bundesliga.
 Manager Otto Rehhagel was appointed in April 1981; under his guidance, Werder were Bundesliga runners-up in 1982–83, 1984–85 and 1985–86.
 In 1983 and 1986, the side lost the title on goal difference.
 During the latter season, Werder hosted Bayern Munich in the penultimate match; Bremen needed to win to secure the title.
 In the last minutes of the game, Werder were awarded a penalty kick, which Michael Kutzop missed; the match ended goalless.
-Bayern won their last match, but Werder lost 2–1 to VfB Stuttgart, handing Bayern the title.
+Bayern won their last match, but Werder lost 2–1 to VfB Stuttgart, meaning that Bayern won the title.
 Werder won their second Bundesliga title two years later, in 1987–88, only conceding a then-record 22 goals.
 They also reached the semi-final of that year's UEFA Cup.
-In the third round of the 1989–90 UEFA Cup, Bremen defeated defending champions Napoli and their key player Diego Maradona 8–3 on aggregate, after winning 5–1 at home.
+In the third round of the 1989–90 UEFA Cup, Bremen defeated defending champions Napoli 8–3 on aggregate, after winning 5–1 at home (Diego Maradona was one of the Napoli players).